phonghuule/awssummmitonline/README.md

 This lab describes using machine learning (ML) for the automated identification of unhappy customers, also known as customer churn prediction

-Duration: 60 - 90 minutes
+Duration: Approximately 60 - 90 minutes

 [View lab instructions](bit.ly/35OfP4e)